Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **PowerShell** : task automation and configuration management tool for Windows, with a shell and its scripting language

-- **ping / hping** : check if a machine is up and responding to ICMP requests (hping offers more control over the packet crafting)
+- **ping / hping** : check if a machine is up and responding to ICMP requests (hping offers more control over the packet crafting and target port)

 - **ipconfig** : check network configuration of the connected network devices (IP address, MAC address, default gateway...)